aosabook/500lines/search-engine/README.md

 on disk
 and querying it.
-We just need to be able to quickly find all the files that contain a given word.
+We just need to be able to quickly find all the files that contain a given term.
 The simplest data structure
 that supports this task
-would be something like a sorted text file with a word and a filename on each line;
+would be something like a sorted text file with a term and a filename on each line;
 for example:

     get_ds ./sh/include/asm/segment.h